 Overall, while urban impacts of population studies are important, coastal urban ecology necessarily operate in a human context.
 Therefore, coastal cities need to be seen from the point of view of people, their interaction with the environment and the implementation of concepts that contribute to sustainability in cities through public policies and planning.
 More research is needed focusing on the three paradigms, particularly with respect to creating an interconnected network of knowledge where socio-ecological research is based on ecological, and environmental policies consider ecological and socio-ecological studies.
-Thus, expanding research to interdiscipline, adding diversity to cities, and regarding the integration across marine and terrestrial ecosystems, it is possible to develop a coastal urban ecology that support ongoing urbanization trends and recognizes the importance of human interaction and its dependency in this urban coastal ecosystem.
+In addition, a better consideration of the diversity of cities, the integration across marine and terrestrial ecosystems, and the inclusion of developing country urban areas will be better prepared to support ongoing urbanization trends in coastal zones across the globe.

-Future research in coastal urban ecology should be projected to interdisciplinary studies focused on people and their relationship with cities.
-Considering different population scenarios and realities such as those presented in developing and mid-income countries, and the integration of marine and terrestrial studies, research could better describe coastal urban ecosystems in the world.

 References